Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Additional Experimental Details and Results

 \subsection{Practical Implementation}

-For intra-domain multi-task fine-tuning on commonsense reasoning and math reasoning, we fine-tune the LLaMA3-8B model for 3 epochs on the training data with a learning rate of 3e-4.
+For intra-domain multi-task fine-tuning on commonsense reasoning and math reasoning, we fine-tune LLaMA3-8B and Qwen2-7B models for 3 epochs on the training data with a learning rate of 3e-4.
 The AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.999$.
 The batch size is 4, and the gradient accumulation step is 4.
 For HydraLoRA, we follow the original setup with one single $A$ matrix and 3 $B$ matrices with rank 8.
 For our ALoRA, we use 3 $A$ matrices and a single $B$ matrix with rank 8.
 To ensure a fair comparison, the other baselines are configured with a comparable parameter size: LoRA, LoHa, and MoSLoRA use rank 16, while others use rank 8.
 All methods are applied to the $q_\text{proj}$ and $o_\text{proj}$ modules.

-For cross-domain multi-task fine-tuning, we fine-tune the LLaMA2-7B model for 50 epochs on the training data with a learning rate of 3e-4.
+For cross-domain multi-task fine-tuning, we fine-tune LLaMA2-7B and Qwen2-7B models for 50 epochs on the training data with a learning rate of 3e-4.
 The AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.999$.
 The batch size is 4, and the gradient accumulation step is 4.
 For HydraLoRA, we follow the original setup with one single $A$ matrix and 3 $B$ matrices with rank 8.
 For our ALoRA, we use 3 $A$ matrices and a single $B$ matrix with rank 8.
 To ensure a fair comparison, the other baselines are configured with a comparable parameter size: LoRA, LoHa, and MoSLoRA use rank 16, while others use rank 8.
-All methods are applied to the $q_\text{proj}$ and $v_\text{proj}$ modules.
+All methods are applied to the $(q_\text{proj},v_\text{proj})$ modules.

-For federated fine-tuning, we fine-tune the LLaMA2-7B model for 10 communication rounds with 10 local epochs per client, using a learning rate of 5e-4.
+For federated fine-tuning, we fine-tune LLaMA2-7B and Qwen2-7B models for 10 communication rounds with 10 local epochs per client, using a learning rate of 5e-4.
 The AdamW optimizer is used with $\beta_1=0.9$ and $\beta_2=0.999$.
 The batch size is 32, and the gradient accumulation step is 2.
 In the homogeneous setting, all clients use rank 8.
 In the heterogeneous setting, the ranks are set to $\{64,64,32,32,16,16,8,8\}$, and $d_m$ is chosen to 16.
-All methods are applied to $q_\text{proj}$ and $v_\text{proj}$ modules.
+All methods are applied to $(q_\text{proj},v_\text{proj})$ modules for LLaMA2-7B and to $(q_\text{proj},o_\text{proj})$ modules for Qwen2-7B model.
 All experiments are conducted on RTX A6000 GPU.